sf-wdi-24/modules/week-01-controlling-the-dom/day-01/module-02/readme.md

 ➜  ls ~/living_room/book*
 ```

-Let's remove the books from the living room with the `rm` command and try moving them instead `mv`.
+Let's remove the books from the living room with the `rm` command and try moving them instead with `mv`.

 ```zsh
 ➜  rm ~/living_room/books.txt